akshithakiran9-maker/Bioinformatics_blast_project/README.md

 # Bioinformatics_blast_project
-Insilico functional annotation of an unknown protein sequence using Blast and BiopythonProject Title:
+Title:
  In-silico Identification and Functional Characterization of a unknown Protein Using Sequence Analysis and Homology-Based Annotation.

 Objective:
-To predict the biological function of an unknown protein (Accession:Q9Y3Z3) from Human Immunodeficiency Virus (HIV) by analyzing sequence similarity, BLAST hits, and functional annotation.
+To predict the biological function of an unknown protein (Accession:Q9Y3Z3) by analyzing sequence similarity, BLAST hits, and functional annotation.

 Research Question:
 When an unknown biological sequence is taken, how can computational tools be used